emqx/MQTTX/docs/manual.md

    Through the `All`,`Received`, `Published` buttons in the upper right corner of the message bar, you can filter out all messages, received messages and published messages.

 Click the action bar button at the top and select the `Search`  item, or use the shortcut key.
-MacOS users can use the command + f shortcut and Other users can use the control + f shortcut  to open the `Topic` search function, the fuzzy query of topics is supported.
+MacOS users can use the command + f shortcut and Other users can use the control + f shortcut  to open the `Topic` search function, the fuzzy query of topics and payload is supported.

 Click on the action bar button at the top and select the `Clear History` item, you can quickly clear the messages sent and received by the current connection.